-The amount of filling is enough for a pie or tart pan 6 inches in diameter and 1 or 2 inches deep.
+The amount of filling is enough for a pie or tart pan 6 inches in diameter and 2 inches deep; if you're using a shallower pan, you may not need all the custard.
 I use a pan with a removable bottom to enable me to remove the quiche from the pan before slicing, but you can slice it in the pan as well.
 Use any crust recipe you like, but be sure to blind bake it or the bottom will become soggy.

 Yield: 2 servings

 - 1 blind-baked 6-inch pie crust (recipe and method here)

 - 1/2 cup sliced onions (about 1/2 small onion)